+Writing tests are quite common with public relations employers.
 Writing tests are developed by the employer so the Co-op Office is usually not aware of the specifics of the test beforehand.
-However, given that writing tests often need to be completed in a short time, brief writing exercises or editorial assignments are common.
+However, given that writing tests often need to be completed in a short time, press releases, blog posts, social media content, or editorial assignments are common.